 Due to methodological differences, median wages (or earnings) cannot be reliably compared across countries outside Europe, as the Structure of Earnings Survey (SES), conducted only in Europe, provides internationally comparable median wage data.
 Instead, average annual wages per employee in full-time-equivalent unit (hereafter referred to as average wages, or AW) are used.
 These are calculated from national accounts statistics by dividing total wages and salaries by the number of employees and converting the result into full-time equivalent terms.
 To perform this conversion, wages and salaries per employee are multiplied by the ratio of average usual weekly hours worked by full-time dependent employees in their main jobs to average usual weekly hours worked by all dependent employees in their main jobs.
 Full-time employment is defined as usual weekly working hours of 30 or more per week in the main job.

-Figure 1 illustrates the employee material welfare level and average annual wages, with the latter converted to US dollars using current PPPs for private consumption.
+Figure 1 illustrates the employee material welfare level and average annual wages, with the latter converted to US dollars using current PPPs for household final consumption expenditure (or private consumption).

-Figure 2 shows net income, also converted to US dollars using current PPPs for private consumption.
+Figure 2 shows net income, also converted to US dollars using current PPPs for household final consumption expenditure (or private consumption).
 Data on average annual wages of Eurostat-OECD countries (except Cyprus and Malta) and the OECD tax-benefit model are sourced from the OECD.
-(See Table 1 and 2 for more details.
-Raw data and sources for Taiwan and Singapore are provided in Table 1 and 3.
+(See Tables 1 and 2 for more details.
+Raw data and sources for Taiwan and Singapore are provided in Table 2.
 Average annual wages of Cyprus and Malta are calculated based on data from Eurostat.)

-Figure 3 and Figure 4 demonstrate the results in 2024.
+Figure 3 and Figure 4 demonstrate the preliminary results for 2025.

 It should be noted that the original OECD data for Iceland and New Zealand refer to compensation of employees, rather than specifically to wages and salaries.
-Similarly, the governments of Taiwan and New Zealand report only compensation of employees in their national accounts, without providing precise figures for wages and salaries.
-Therefore, the data for these countries have been further estimated.
+Similarly, the governments of New Zealand, Taiwan, and Singapore report only compensation of employees in their national accounts, without providing precise figures for wages and salaries.
 In the case of Iceland, wages and salaries can be easily derived from OECD sources, as this breakdown is available in its national accounts statistics.
-For Taiwan and New Zealand, however, additional data is required for estimation—specifically from earnings and labor compensation surveys.
-(See Table 1 for more details.)
+For New Zealand, wages and salaries are calculated as compensation of employees minus employer social security contributions and pension fund contributions.
+(See Tables 1 for more details.)

-As shown in Table 1, the raw data on average wages for Singapore are not taken from national accounts statistics and cover only citizens and permanent residents.
-Since November 28, 2025, Table 3 presents national–accounts–based figures for Singapore.
-In this table, compensation of employees—minus employer Central Provident Fund (CPF) contributions received by resident employees—is divided by the total number of resident employees and non-resident employed persons, using the same full-time-equivalent conversion method as in the previous figures.
-(See Table 3.)
+Table 2 presents national–accounts–based figures for Singapore.
+In this table, compensation of employees—minus employer Central Provident Fund (CPF) contributions received by resident employees—is divided by the total number of resident employees and non-resident employed persons, using full-time-equivalent conversion method.

 Figure 1